- La Conner Schools

 -

 The authority to administer tests by unlicensed individuals in any setting, including schools, ended when the National Public Health Emergency came to an end on May 11, 2023.
-We have rapid tests available if needed for home testing.
+We are no longer able to test for Covid-19 at school but we do have rapid tests available if needed for home testing.
 Please contact nurse Monica or the front office.
-Remember outdated tests are considered valid as long as the ‘control line’ (which is the C line) is visible on your test.
-If it doesn’t show, then another test must be used.

 May 10, 2023